 The short answer is no, you should not put it on your resume.

-While it may seem like a good idea – it validates your certification, makes it stand out on your resume, and could impress the reader – I don’t believe it should be.
+While it may seem like a good idea – it validates your certification, makes it stand out on your resume, and could impress the reader – I don’t believe it should be, and I also highlighted this in my IT Resume Results course.
 Let’s take a look at some of the reasons why this is the case.

 Reason #1 – The Logo Takes Up Valuable Space